California governor signs bill limiting oil, gas development

 “These bills are important steps toward prioritizing California’s communities over the oil industry.”
 Alexander said.
 “In a perfect California, we wouldn’t be producing or using oil at all, and we hope to get there soon.
 But in the California we live in now, the governor and the legislature have recognized the need to protect our citizens from the threats that the oil industry poses to our health and environment.”

-It’s one of several new laws enacted by the governor in recent days.
+— Allow Californians who are not U.S. citizens the ability to serve on boards and commissions.

-Newsom also signed a law that renames the California agency that regulates the oil and gas industry.
+— Require California community colleges and the California State University system to designate a Dreamer Resource Liaison on campus to help immigrant students.
+In addition, Newsom signed a law that renames the California agency that regulates the oil and gas industry.
 Language in the measure states the mission of the newly christened Geologic Energy Management Division includes protecting public health and environmental quality.

 The governor ordered the firing of the agency’s head in July, when it was still called the Division of Oil, Gas and Geothermal Resources.
 Ken Harris was dismissed over an increase in state permits for hydraulic fracturing and allegations of conflicts of interest among senior government officials.